GingerDeity/GingerDeity.github.io/_pages/music.md

 # Great Fairy Fountain, My Rendition
 This song is the only one here that is not an original composition by me, rather it's my rendition of the Great Fairy Fountain by Koji Kondo.
-It starts with the original song then shifts into a more complicated chord with octaves.
-This is on eof my favorite songs of all time, so to be able to share my version of it is an immesne honor!
+It starts with the original song, then shifts into a more complicated chord with octaves.
+This is one of my favorite songs of all time, so to be able to share my version of it is an immense honor!
 <audio controls>
   <source src="/assets/audio/fairy.mp4" type="audio/mp4">
 </audio>